Chain Reaction Foundation Ltd

 Communications Consultant

-Dorothy Harding has over 30 years of communications industry experience, she has worked for private, not for profit and government clients including six years with Volunteering NSW.
+Dorothy has over 30 years of communications industry experience, she has worked for private, not for profit and government clients including six years with Volunteering NSW.
 Currently working as a consultant her diverse client portfolio includes ASX listed oil and gas companies, environmentally friendly coffin manufacturers, nuclear radiology association and hospitality.
 As a Board Member of Chain Reaction she provides pro bono support with graphic design and communication issues.

 Dr John Hewson, AM